utkarshjaiswal0004/Tylax/README.md

 # Tylax
-It an angular based website build for a construction company named tylax
+It an angular based website build for a construction company named tylax. created a branch called development